 - Degenerative disc disease

-- Radiculopathy (pain that radiates down an arm or leg)
+- Radiculopathy (pain that travels down a leg or arm)

 - Sciatica